 2.1.4 Without prejudice to the requirement to perform the obligations and carry out the activities described in Section J1.2.2 through the use of Supplier Agents, each Supplier shall be responsible (for the purposes of the Code) for the discharge of such obligations and the carrying out of such activities in respect of each SVA Metering System for which such Supplier is the Registrant, and any failure by such Supplier to appoint a Supplier Agent in accordance with paragraph 2.1.1 shall not alter or affect such responsibility in any way.

-2.1A Virtual Lead Party Agents
+2.1A Asset Metering Party Agents

-2.1A.1 Each Virtual Lead Party shall, in accordance with Section J, appoint and register Virtual Lead Party Agents in respect of each Asset Metering System for which such Virtual Lead Party is or is to be the Registrant.
+2.1A.1 Each Virtual Lead Party and Supplier shall, in accordance with Section J, appoint and register Asset Metering Party Agents in respect of each Asset Metering System for which such Virtual Lead Party or Supplier is or is to be the Registrant.

-2.1A.2 Each Virtual Lead Party shall be responsible, in accordance with Section J, for every act, breach, omission, neglect and failure (in relation to that Virtual Lead Party) of each Virtual Lead Party Agent appointed by it and shall comply, and procure compliance by each Virtual Party Agent, and the relevant BSC Procedures, Codes of Practice (in respect of meter operation) and with the applicable provisions of the Code.
+2.1A.2 Each Virtual Lead Party and Supplier shall be responsible, in accordance with Section J, for every act, breach, omission, neglect and failure (in relation to that Virtual Lead Party or Supplier) of each Asset Metering Party Agent appointed by it and shall comply, and procure compliance by each Asset Metering Party Agent, and the relevant BSC Procedures, Codes of Practice (in respect of meter operation) and with the applicable provisions of the Code.

-2.1A.3 The functions of each Virtual Lead Party Agent are described in paragraphs 2.2 to 2.3.
+2.1A.3 The functions of each Asset Metering Party Agent are described in paragraphs 2.2 to 2.3.

-2.1A.4 Without prejudice to the requirement to perform the obligations and carry out the activities described in Section J1.2.2 through the use of Virtual Lead Party Agents, each Virtual Lead Party shall be responsible (for the purposes of the Code) for the discharge of such obligations and the carrying out of such activities in respect of each Asset Metering System for which such Virtual Lead Party is the Registrant, and any failure by such Virtual Lead Party to appoint a Virtual Lead Party Agent in accordance with paragraph 2.1.1A shall not alter or affect such responsibility in any way.
+2.1A.4 Without prejudice to the requirement to perform the obligations and carry out the activities described in Section J1.2.2 through the use of Asset Metering Party Agents, each Virtual Lead Party and Supplier shall be responsible (for the purposes of the Code) for the discharge of such obligations and the carrying out of such activities in respect of each Asset Metering System for which such Virtual Lead Party or Supplier is the Registrant, and any failure by such Virtual Lead Party or Supplier to appoint a Asset Metering Party Agent in accordance with paragraph 2.1.1A shall not alter or affect such responsibility in any way.

 2.2 Meter Operator Agent